 S’mores + Cookies = S’mookies – every bite of these buttery, graham infused cookie topped with marshmallows and chocolate bars is a blissful experience!
-The classic campfire treat is transformed into a delicious cookie that can be enjoyed any time of year!
+The classic campfire treat is transformed into a delicious cookie that can be enjoyed at any time of year!

-I adored s’mores as a kid, but now would much rather eat these gooey s’mores cookies with a boost of flavor from graham cracker crumbs, Hershey bar pieces and mini marshmallows.
+I adored s’mores as a kid but now would much rather eat these gooey s’mores cookies with a boost of flavor from graham cracker crumbs, Hershey bar pieces, and mini marshmallows.

 S’mookies AKA S’mores Cookie Recipe